Mahan-M47/LLM-steam-review-generator/README.md

 ## Project Structure

 ```
 ├── app.py             # The main application file.
+├── requirements.txt   # A list of required libraries for running app.py
 ├── model/             # Contains model weights for the fine-tuned GPT-2 models.
 ├── dataset/           # Preprocessed datasets
 ├── notebooks/         # Jupyter notebooks for EDA, fine-tuning, and evaluation.
 └── report.pdf         # A comprehensive report detailing the project
 ```

 Note: If you plan to run the notebooks, place your Kaggle token inside the `.kaggle` folder.
 Ensure it is named `kaggle.json`.

-## Dataset
-The dataset used in this project consists of all English-language Steam reviews for Baldur's Gate 3, which can be found [here](https://www.kaggle.com/datasets/harisyafie/baldurs-gate-3-steam-reviews).
-The dataset has been preprocessed and is available in the `dataset/` directory.

-Note that the raw dataset is not included due to size limitations, however running the `EDA - Preprocess.ipynb` notebook automatically downloads the full dataset, provided you have placed your Kaggle token.

-## Installation
+## Usage
 To run this project locally, follow these steps:
 1. Clone the repository:
 2. Install the required packages: